dappnode/DAppNodeDocs/docs/install.md

   </a>
 </p>

-Follow the Debian installation steps; various screens will guide you through the process.
-You can follow this standard option for a default installation:
+Follow the installation steps.
+Various screens will guide you through the process and you can follow the recommended setup below for a default installation:

 ### Recommended setup

-*Note* by following these instructions you will erase ALL your server's disk contents.
+*Note by following these instructions you will erase ALL your server's disk contents.

 1. **Select a language** - Language: [English]
 2. **Select your location** - Country, territory or area: [United States or your own]